The Separett Tiny Toilet

 It was time to study, then choose.

 Study.
 The best information is found in the Tiny House movement where DD toilets are legion and real literature can be found.
 Two toilets prevail in that realm.
-Conversely, in the RV world little is found other than personal experience stories, anectdote, and opinion, much of which is apparently paid for, about a large number of toilets.
+Conversely, in the RV world little is found other than personal experience stories, anectdote, and opinion, much of which is apparently paid for.

 Choose.
 We eliminated toilets that required us to: